pdavis86/FullPotential/README.md

 - Components for crafting items or spells have randomly generated stats.
 This means you can craft any level item/spell but can only use it once you reach the required skill level.

-## Credit
-- I mainly learned how to use Unity from the tutorials on https://www.youtube.com/user/Brackeys and https://www.youtube.com/c/DapperDinoCodingTutorials/videos

 ## Feedback
 - Got an idea?
 Great!
 Let me know.
 - Don't like my code?
 That's OK.
 I'm a C# developer so may not have written this mod in the "Unity way".
 Feedback is always welcome.